VaZaR00/FTB-gramps-import-addon/README.md

 # How to use

 In Gramps navigate to
-"tools" -> "Family Tree Proccesing" -> "FTB to Gramps data transfer".
+"Tools" -> "Family Tree Proccesing" -> "FTB to Gramps data transfer".

 ![navigate_gramps](https://github.com/user-attachments/assets/19c1a56c-2604-43d3-8312-aba574b7f3b5)